FACT: If you don't mind a bit of rain, then there are plenty of places to visit in Scotland.

 A couple of hours later, we arrived in Ullapool, a charming little town full of white washed cottages on the banks of Loch Broom.
 Serving as a gateway to the highlands, this was the perfect place to spend our first night.

-Ullapool is surrounded by roaming hills which offer a spectacular viewpoint over the town and Loch Broom.
-There is a path leading from the town up to a viewpoint which offers stunning views over the loch.
+Ullapool is surrounded by roaming hills which means theres plenty of vantage points over offer the town and Loch Broom.
+There is one particular path leading from the town up to a viewpoint which offers stunning views over the loch.

 A short drive from the town you can visit Knockan Crag National Reserve.
 It was here that one of the worlds greatest geological mysteries was solved in the 19th century, an exposed slice of rock enables you to bridge over 500 millions years of history with you bare hands.
 The Reserve also offers astounding views and various walking tracks.